 The Hardship Fund is an emergency fund to help students facing financial difficulties.
-Find out what the criteria are and how to apply.
+Find out what the fund can support and how to apply.

 What it can help with

-The Hardship Fund can help with a range of issues, including:
+The Hardship Fund can help with a range of issues, in addition to COVID-19 related costs, including:

 - necessary medical, dental, or optical costs